-Lorraine Rumson is in English Studies at the Freie Universität Berlin, Germany, where she is writing a dissertation on the subject of Victorian Jewish Medievalism at the Freie Universität Berlin, Germany.
-She researches minor, decanonized, popular, and “bad” literature of the late nineteenth century, and uses cultural studies and historical methodologies.
+Lorraine Rumson is in English Studies at the Freie Universität Berlin, Germany, where she is writing a dissertation on the subject of Victorian Jewish Medievalism.
+She is an interdisciplinary cultural studies scholar, and researches minor, decanonized, popular, and “bad” literature and cultural products of the late nineteenth century.
 Progressive Connexions picked her up at the Kink conference, where she was presenting on her secondary research subject, Victorian porn.
 Since joining Progressive Connexions in her original role as Advertising Coordinator in early 2019, she has increasingly worked on the organisation’s strategy, and is enthused by all manner of new projects and possibilities for bringing interdisciplinary scholarship to a wider audience.
 In addition to Victorian literature, her interests include spreadsheets.
-She is editor-in-chief of the independent Berlin-based FU Review literary journal.